Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 The mean-field energy for the DDI can be rewritten as

-where $ \tilde{\bm F}({\bm k})$ is the Fourier transformation of $ {\bm F}({\bm r})$ and $\tilde{Q}_{\mu\nu}({\bm k})$ is given by Eq.~\eqref{eq:dipole_spinor_fourier}.
-When the BEC is fully magnetized, i.e., $|{\bm F}({\bm r})|=fn({\bm r})$, with $f$ being the atomic spin angular momentum and $n({\bm r})$, the number density, the last term in Eq.~\eqref{eq:dipole_energy_in_k} makes a constant contribution determined by the density distribution.
-Then, the dipole-favored structure satisfies $\hat{\bm k}\cdot\tilde{\bm F}({\bm k})=0$ for all ${\bm k}$, or in real space, ${\bm \nabla}\cdot{\bm F}({\bm r})=0$.
-This condition is the same as that for solid-state ferromagnets~\cite{LandauLifshitz_ED}, and the corersponding stable domain structure is known as a flux-closure structure.
-In solid-state ferromagnets, the magnitude of magnetization is constant and the domain structure is constrained by boundary conditions such that the magnetization is parallel to the surface.
-In contrast, a spatial variation of $|{\bm F}({\bm r})|$ in proportion to the number density yields a spin texture in trapped condensates.
+where $ \tilde{\bm F}({\bm k})$ is the Fourier transformation of $ {\bm F}({\bm r})$ and $\tilde{Q}_{\nu\nu'}({\bm k})$ is given by Eq.~\eqref{eq:dipole_spinor_fourier}.
+When the BEC is fully magnetized, i.e., when $|{\bm F}({\bm r})|=fn({\bm r})$ with $f$ being the atomic spin angular momentum and $n({\bm r})$ the number density, the last term in Eq.~\eqref{eq:dipole_energy_in_k} makes a constant contribution determined by the density distribution.
+Then, the DDI favors the configuration that satisfies $\hat{\bm k}\cdot\tilde{\bm F}({\bm k})=0$ for all ${\bm k}$, or in real space, ${\bm \nabla}\cdot{\bm F}({\bm r})=0$.
+This condition is the same as that for solid-state ferromagnets~\cite{LandauLifshitz_ED}, and the corresponding stable domain structure is known as a flux-closure structure.
+In solid-state ferromagnets, the magnitude of magnetization is constant and the domain structure is constrained by the boundary conditions such that the magnetization is parallel to the surface.
+In trapped condensates, on the other hand, a spatial variation of $|{\bm F}({\bm r})|$, which is proportional to the particle density, yields a spin texture.

-As compared to solid-state ferromagnets, the unique feature of ferromagnetic BECs is that they exhibit the spin-gauge symmetry that generate a supercurrent by developing spin textures (see, Sec.~\ref{sec:vortex_spin1ferro}).
-The supercurrent, defined by Eq.~\eqref{ferrov_s1}, is generated by a spatial variation of the direction of magnetization.
-Therefore, even in the ground state in a stationary trap, a supercurrent can flow due to a dipole-induced spin texture.
+As compared with solid-state ferromagnets, a unique feature of ferromagnetic BECs is that they exhibit the spin-gauge symmetry that generate a supercurrent by developing spin textures (see Sec.~\ref{sec:vortex_spin1ferro}).
+The supercurrent, defined by Eq.~\eqref{eq:def_for_mass_supercurrent}, is generated by a spatial variation of the direction of magnetization.
+Therefore, even in the ground state in a stationary trap, a supercurrent can flow due to a DDI-induced spin texture.